rei/rei-cedar-tokens/README.md

 Found in `tokens/_foundations/`

-Tokens in foundations are ignored in the output but can be used in generating the output by referencing them.
+Tokens in foundations are skipped and do not get exported for consumers.
+However they can be [referenced](#referencing-foundations-or-other-values) in creating tokens that will be exported.
 These are our "options".

 **NOTE:** "foundations" needs to be the root key in the file.
-Tokens are not ignored by simply adding them to the `_foundations/` directory.
+Tokens are not ignored by simply adding them to the `_foundations/` folder.

 ```
 {